 Staff must:

-- respect the privacy of other users - report any incident that breaches the Staff IT policy
+- respect the privacy of other users. - report any incident that breaches the Staff IT policy. - Never capture images of students on their personal phones or devices.
+School equipment can only be used for this purpose.

 Wi-Fi Access